vishnuatrai/vishnuatrai.github.io/source/_posts/2018-07-05-mongodb-change-streams-real-time-notifications-to-subscribers-for-data-updates.markdown

 Change Stream is easiest way to subscribe database changes realtime, its based on mongoDB oplog(Operation Log) technology.
 An ideal use case would be ETL operational data to a reporting and visualization data store via kafka data pipeline.

 ###MongoDB real time data sync technologies
-1. mongodb oplog technology based changestream enable applications to stream real-time data changes
+1. mongodb oplog technology based changestream enable applications to stream real-time data changes<!--more-->
 2. changestream can notify your application of all writes to documents (including deletes) without polling.
 3. changestream advantages over oplog